tin6150/inet-dev-class/mapbox/README.rst

 -rw-r--r-- 1 tin itd   788 Nov  4  2015 stations.shx    # esri binary
 -rw-r--r-- 1 tin itd   143 Nov  4  2015 stations.prj	# ascii
 GEOGCS["GCS_WGS_1984",DATUM["D_WGS_1984",SPHEROID["WGS_1984",6378137,298.257223563]],PRIMEM["Greenwich",0],UNIT["Degree",0.017453292519943295]]

+	* no need to expand the zip file before upload to mapbox
+	* rename the .zip  to something I like, eg mv tabblock2010_06_pophu.zip tiger_delaware.zip

+	* so, shapefile can be imported directly into a tileset.  hopefully style it to be visually useful.

+ 	* Then still need to extract the pouplation info which in in dBase III... and create it as a csv to be added as a layer to mapbox studio?